-Data edited and stored on the device during online parameterization is not automatically synchronized with the offline data record in the PACTware TM project.
-If you change device parameters in the online mode, the data stored in the PACTware TM project differs from the data stored on the device.

-To ensure that the data stored in the PACTwareTM project matches the data stored on the device, after online parameterization, load the data from the device into the PACTwareTM project.
+Data that is edited and stored on the device during online parameterization is not automatically synchronized with the offline data in the PACTware project.
+If you change device parameters in online mode, the data in PACTware differs from the data on the device.
+To make sure the data in PACTware matches the data on the device after online parameterization, load the data from the device into the PACTware project.

-Parameterizing Offline
+Offline Parameterization

-- 1. Right-click the device entry in the PACTwareTM project. - → A context menu opens. - 2.
-Choose Parameter > Offline Parameterization. - → The window containing the offline data record appears. - 3.
-Modify a parameter by typing in a new value or choosing a new value from the drop-down list - 4.
+- 1. Right-click the device in the PACTware project view. - 2.
+Choose Parameter > Offline Parameterization. - \mapsto The window containing the offline data record appears. - 3.
+Modify a parameter by typing in a new value or choosing a new value from the drop-down list. - 4.
 To accept the new value, press Enter. - 5.
 After all parameter changes have been made, save your project by choosing File > Save. - 6.
-To write the new offline configuration to the device, right-click the device entry in the project view and choose Connect. - → A connection to the device is established. - 7.
-Right-click the device entry again and choose Store to device. - → The new configuration is stored in the device.
+To write the new offline configuration to the device, right-click the device in the project view and choose Connect.

+\mapsto A connection to the device is established.

+7. Right-click the device again and choose Store to device.

+\mapsto The new configuration is stored in the device.

-Parameterizing Online
+Online Parameterization

+Some options are only available during online parameterization.
+These options are pointed out in the relevant sections.

-- 1. Right-click the device entry in the PACTware TM project. - → A context menu opens. - 2.
-Select Connect. - → A connection to the device is established. - 3.
-Right-click the device entry in the PACTwareTM project. - 4.
-Select Parameter > Online Parameterization. - → The window containing the online data opens and the data is read from the device. - 5.
-Modify a parameter by typing in a new value or choosing a new value from the drop-down list. - 6.
-To accept the new value, press Enter. - → The new value is stored in the device immediately. - 7.
-After all parameter changes have been made, you may store the online configuration into the PACTwareTM project.
-To do this, right-click on the device entry in the project view and choose Load from device. - → The device date is stored in the PACTwareTM project. - 8.
+- 1. Right-click the device in the PACTware project view. - 2.
+Select Connect.

+\mapsto A connection to the device is established.

+- 3. Right-click the device in the PACTware project view. - 4.
+Select Parameter > Online Parameterization.

+→ The window containing the online data opens and the data is read from the device.

+- 5. Modify a parameter by typing in a new value or choosing a new value from the drop-down list. - 6.
+To accept the new value, press Enter.

+\mapsto The new value is stored in the device immediately.

+- 7. After all parameter changes have been made, you can load the online configuration into the PACTware project.
+To do this, right-click on the device entry in the project view and choose Load from device. - 8.
 Save your project by choosing File > Save.

-$\mathcal{C}$ ) Τ

-Many device parameters can be edited both online and offline.
-The parameters that can only be edited online are especially pointed out in the following sections.